2022 Annual Report

 Setting Precedents

-In October 2022, the court found the teacher guilty and sentenced him to 11 years in prison, the maximum sentence for the crime.
-The defendant was ordered to pay reparations to the survivor.
+In October 2022, the court found the teacher guilty and sentenced him to 11 years in prison, the maximum sentence for the crime and the defendant was ordered to pay reparations to the survivor.
 The judge also mandated that the local Ministry of Education train administrators, teachers, students, and parents on recognizing and reporting sexual violence.

-Maya women continue to be excluded from political participation in Guatemala; 20% of the recently elected Guatemalan Congress is composed of women, of which only one is an indigenous woman.
-WJI builds women’s leadership skills, confidence, and knowledge of their rights, so that more women can participate in local decision-making and begin to shift social norms and transform their communities.
+Maya women continue to be excluded from political participation in Guatemala; 20% of the recently elected Congress is composed of women, of which only one is an indigenous woman.
+WJI builds women’s leadership skills, confidence, and knowledge of their rights, so that more women can participate in local decision-making, begin to shift social norms, and transform their communities.

-Every year, people in rural Guatemala elect a new mayor to govern their communities and represent the interest of the people.
-In 2023, Bety Oxi’s husband was elected to the position in a community in San Juan Comalapa but left the country shortly after and named Bety to serve in his place.
-Bety, a Kaqchikel woman and a graduate from WJI’s Women’s Rights Education Program, became the first woman from her community to hold the position.
+Every year, rural Guatemalans elect a mayor to oversee and represent their communities.
+Bety Oxi’s husband was elected to the position but left the country shortly after and named Bety to serve in his place.
+Bety, a Maya Kaqchikel woman and a graduate from WJI’s Women’s Rights Education Program, became the first woman from her community to hold the position.

-As the only woman among eleven elected officials, Bety’s courage and success in the role illustrate what women can accomplish when they feel empowered to politically participate.
+As the only woman among eleven elected officials, Bety’s success in the role illustrates what women can accomplish when they feel empowered to participate in leadership roles.
 Bety says that recognizing her self-worth is one of the greatest lessons learned from WJI’s workshops, “as women, we matter.”
-Bety notes that before participating in WJI’s programs, she believed she had no value.
+She notes that before participating in WJI’s programs, she believed she had no value.

 Machista and patriarchal attitudes are prevalent in rural Guatemala and for Bety, occupying a public position has been a challenge.
 She has faced criticism that targets not just her abilities as a leader, but the simple fact that she is a woman.
-She says that if she had not received training from WJI, she would have never been brave enough to accept the opportunity to serve in public office.
-A testament to her determination, Bety has built strong relationships with her male colleagues, who support and encourage her success.
+She says that if she had not received training from WJI, she would have never been brave enough to serve in public office.
+A testament to her determination, Bety has built strong relationships with her male colleagues, who support and encourage her.

-Bety is succeeding in a role traditionally reserved for men in her community, she has done so with confidence and courage.
+Bety is succeeding in a role traditionally reserved for men and she has done so with confidence and courage.
 She says she feels fortunate that women in her community now see her as a role model.
-Reflecting on her role as an indigenous woman participating in public office, she says:

 “Women look at me and think that they can do it too, they get excited and say that they think about running for public office.”